-Another unique feature of Suehiro Sake Brewery is their continued storage of certain sakes for longer than the traditional one year, which allows them to age and mature.
+At Suehiro Sake Brewery certain sakes are stored for longer than the traditional period (1 year), allowing them to age and mature.

-The brewery also produces a range of interesting sake-based products, including sparkling sake, spicy sake, bath lotion containing sake extract, curry sauce made with sake, amongst many others!
+The brewery produces a range of interesting sake-based products, including sparkling sake, spicy sake, bath lotion containing sake extract, and curry sauce made with sake.

-At the brewery, there are guided tours around the factory and the old residence attached to it every half an hour.
-However, please note that you can’t view the factory unaccompanied, but the tours are only in Japanese!
+There are guided tours around the brewery and old residential building attached to it.
+These run every half an hour, but are only in Japanese.
+Please note that you can’t view the factory unaccompanied.

-To be really honest, I didn’t understand too much of the technical details about the brewing process that were explained during the tour I took part in, because of my lack of booze and fermenting-related vocabulary, but I still enjoyed look at the different areas of the factory, the old equipment, and the residence that used to belong to an owner.
+I didn’t understand much of the technical details of the brewing process explained during the tour, because of my lack of booze and fermenting-related vocabulary, but seeing the different areas of the factory were enjoyable all the same.

 The sake-tasting takes place in the shop section of the building, giving you ample time to browse gifts you could take home, whilst your friends are getting drunk with the rest of the tour group!

-I really enjoyed visiting these two factories to see how cotton and sake have been made for hundreds of years.
-It made me reflect back to my own country, where business that specialise in one single trade are becoming more and more difficult to find…
+I enjoyed visiting these two factories to see how cotton and sake have been made for hundreds of years.
+It made me reflect back to my own country, where businesses that specialise in one single trade are becoming more and more difficult to find…

 For an idea of how to fit these factories into a visit to Aizu Wakamatsu, check out the 2 day plan I made here.